AI4Finance-Foundation/RLSolver/README.md

-# RLSolver:

-We apply [ElegantRL](https://github.com/AI4Finance-Foundation/ElegantRL) to support combinatorial and nonconvex optimizations.
+# RLSolver: High-performance RL solvers for combinatorial and nonconvex optimizations

+It is based on [ElegantRL](https://github.com/AI4Finance-Foundation/ElegantRL) and [OpenAI Gym](https://github.com/openai/gym).

+The key technologes are:

-The key technology is: Massively parallel simulations of gym-Environments
+1). massively parallel simulations of gym-Environments on GPUs;

+2).
+Podracer on a GPU cloud.

 ## Outline